Prince460/alx-system_engineering-devops/0x00-shell_basics/README.md

+shebang
-line one execute the file using the bash shell, while line two shows the path of current working directory
+pwd shows the path of the current working directory